 [In Part 1, I talked about my screenplay Hell For Breakfast, being released in New Zealand this October under the title Fresh Meat.]

 Insanity is often defined as doing the same thing multiple times with the expectation of getting a different result.
-Previously I detailed the origins of Hell For Breakfast, a screenplay I co-authored with Joe O’Brien.
+Previously I detailed the origins of Hell For Breakfast, a screenplay I wrote years ago.
 It was written as a low-budget calling card exercise with the idea of filming it ourselves.
 When the screenplay actually turned out to be good, Hollywood (North) came calling, and we optioned “H4B” out.
 It came this close to getting off the ground with some pretty big names aboard, before it crashed back down to earth.
 By then we had achieved some renown with RoboCop: Prime Directives, had landed an agent and a manager and were officially in “the biz”.
 We decided to rewrite H4B with the idea of using our newfound cred to launch it with us calling the shots, same as before.

 At least that was the plan …

 In September 2002 I met a film and TV producer who had read a vampire script I had written and wanted to meet.
 He showed me around his studio, talked about movies, the usual, and finally got down to brass tacks.
 He was in the process of signing a co-pro deal with a company in NZ and they were looking for a low-mid budget genre film to produce.
 Turns out these Kiwis had some success with a horror film a few years prior and were interested in something along those lines.

 Did I have anything that fit the bill?